+Velcro Collars are great, comfortable and cheap alternative VS a branded "nocrow" collar.
 Roosters often lose their collar by trying to take them out, so a cheap and easily replaceable option is great here.

-2. Gently coil around your rooster's neck, under the neck feathers (streamers), going one round and then letting the velcro connect with the remaining 0.5 round left.
+Gently coil around your rooster's neck, under the neck feathers (streamers), going one round and then letting the velcro connect with the remaining 0.5 round left.

+Observe the rooster's reaction to the collar.
+It may try to remove the collar by shaking its head or using its beak.
+A snug fit is important to prevent the beak from getting stuck in the collar.
 Aim for a small gap of a pinky finger here!
 That would give a snug fit, not too tight such that it will choke your dearest roo, but not too loose that it allows for crowing.

-Another way to take note, would be using his own beak to try pluck it off.
+Another thing to take note, would be using his own beak to try pluck it off.
 This can be dangerous if the beak gets stuck in the collar, so a snug fit is IMPORTANT here!
 A loose collar can lead to the beak being stuck there during the attempts to remove the collar.

 Have fun and happy chicken keeping!